xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

         * Procedure elements that are the same for all recipes in 'IR' *can* be overtaken into 'R(i)'.

-        * Procedure elements producing different register settings *must not* be overtaken.
+        * Procedure elements producing different variable settings *must not* be overtaken.
 Their results need to be stored in auxiliary variables and 'R(i)' *must* refer to those.